Nonstandard employment is proving unstoppable. Regions needs a model that works for everyone. That requires a new option for hourly labor.

 2) Systematic Support

 In the 1930’s, staffing agencies were as exploitative as today’s “gig” platforms.
 Public agencies could have opted for whack-a-mole legislation to curb abuses.
-Instead, they created an alternative; public labor exchanges.
-Now rebadged as Job Centers.
+Instead, they created an alternative; public labor exchanges, now rebadged as American Job Centers.

-When job-seeking moved online, so did the principle that public agencies need to provide infrastructure for a healthy labor market.
+When job-seeking moved online, so did the principle that public agencies should provide infrastructure for a fair labor market.
 Every state workforce agency commissions its own all-sectors job-match system.
-Platforms like CalJobs, Employ Florida, or Indiana Career Connect compete with for-profit services such as Indeed.com.
+Platforms like CalJobs, Employ Florida, or Indiana Career Connect compete with for-profit job-boards.

-These diverse individuals need a platform for all types of hourly labor across their region that is built around protections, control, skilling, supportive interventions, progression, and pathways to full-time.
-Regionally, overheads of booking top-up labor need to fall so wages rise as workforce quality and alignment increase.
+These diverse individuals need a market for all types of hourly labor across their region built around protections, control, skilling, supportive interventions, progression, and pathways to full-time.
+Regionally, overheads of booking fluid labor need to fall so wages rise as workforce quality and alignment increase.

-Our “GoodFlexi” platform delivering this emerged in UK government programs. → more
+Our “GoodFlexi” platform can deliver this.
+It originated in UK government programs. → more

 3) Implementation in your area